ashwini2704/ashwini2704/README.md

 - 💬 Ask me about **React, TypeScript, HTML, CSS, ES6, MongoDB, MySQL, ....**
 - 📫 How to reach me **ashwini.titarmare96@gmail.com**
 - <a href="https://ashwini2704.github.io">My Portfolio</a>
--<a href="https://github.com/ashwini2704/EveryDaySunday">EverySunday</a> : EverySunday is a travel website where user can search hotels by location and book hotels in an online space.
+- <a href="https://github.com/ashwini2704/EveryDaySunday">EverySunday</a> : EverySunday is a travel website where user can search hotels by location and book hotels in an online space.
--<a href="https://github.com/ashwini2704/exotic-minute-882">Medion</a> : Medion is a online pharmacy where user can buy pharmacy products which allows user to filter and sort products.
+- <a href="https://github.com/ashwini2704/exotic-minute-882">Medion</a> : Medion is a online pharmacy where user can buy pharmacy products which allows user to filter and sort products.
--<a href="https://github.com/ashwini2704/swiftPay">SwiftPay</a> : With Swiftpay, you can seamlessly handle subscriptions, send and receive money from your contacts, and witness real-time transaction updates right on your user interface.
+- <a href="https://github.com/ashwini2704/swiftPay">SwiftPay</a> : With Swiftpay, you can seamlessly handle subscriptions, send and receive money from your contacts, and witness real-time transaction updates right on your user interface.
--<a href="https://github.com/ashwini2704/travel-seekers">Travel Seekers</a> : Travel Seekers is a travel website where user can book hotels and sort and filter according to location.
+- <a href="https://github.com/ashwini2704/travel-seekers">Travel Seekers</a> : Travel Seekers is a travel website where user can book hotels and sort and filter according to location.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/ashwini-t-8a43611b7/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/ashwini-t-8a43611b7/" height="30" width="40" /></a>